SiloCityLabs/blog/content/page/about.md

 ---
-title: About me
+title: About Us
-subtitle: Why you'd want to hang out with me
+subtitle: Why you'd want to hang out with us
 comments: false
 ---

-My name is The Dude.
-I have the following qualities:

-- I rock a great beard
-- I'm extremely loyal to my friends
-- I like bowling

-That rug really tied the room together.

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Big_Lebowski) and it will answer **all** your questions.
+We are a group of developers who work together to help one another strive at our fields.

+What we do best:

+#### Search Engine Optimization
+Our SEO experts can get your site on google and Bing!

+#### Web Design
+Our team has the skillset to get you your desired look and function.

+#### Mobile Apps
+We strive to keep all sites mobile ready and if thats not enough, we also provide Android development

+#### Development
+Have your custom system designed for your needs.
+We specialize in Go, PHP, Java, HTML and many more web and software languages